 Is anything going to fill the void left by XXL for London’s gay men?

-While many are still mourning the loss of London’s gay super-club XXL – which closed its doors in September – let’s take a look at what other club nights are stepping up to the plate to keep the men of London dancing.
+While many are still mourning the loss of London’s gay super-club XXL – which closed its doors late last year – let’s take a look at what other club nights are stepping up to the plate to keep the men of London dancing.

 One of the contenders for XXL’s crown is Heat – a men-only night at Fire from the Orange Nation team.